Miha Zupan

-Miha Zupan (born September 13, 1982) is a Slovenian former professional basketball player.
-He played among hearing players at the highest level in Europe, despite being deaf since birth.
+Miha Zupan (born September 13, 1982) is a Deaf Slovenian former professional basketball player.
+He played among hearing players at the highest level in Europe.
 He is a 2.05 m (6 ft 8 3/4 in) power forward who can also play center when needed.
-He is the only deaf person to play in professional basketball league and in the EuroCup.
+He is the only deaf person to play in a professional basketball league and in the EuroCup.
 Miha Zupan has competed at the Deaflympics on 5 occasions from 1997 to 2017.

 Early years

-Zupan spent most of his childhood in a special school for the deaf, eventually learning to speak.
+Zupan spent most of his childhood in a school for the deaf, eventually learning to speak.
 A type of hearing aid would later give him enough hearing to understand speech.
 He did not learn to play basketball until age 14, instead playing football and volleyball.
-After his first basketball coach spotted him in a schoolyard, he took to the game quickly, soon joining Slovenia's national basketball team for the deaf, which twice made the finals of the European championships with Zupan as its star.
+After his first basketball coach spotted him in a schoolyard, he took to the game quickly, soon joining Slovenia's national basketball team for the Deaf, which twice made the finals of the European championships with Zupan as its star.
 He was selected to represent Slovenia at the Deaflympics in 1997 and competed in his maiden Deaflympic competition at the age of 15.
-He was part of the Slovenian deaf basketball team which finished 5th in the 1997 Summer Deaflympics.
+He was part of the Slovenian Deaf basketball team which finished 5th in the 1997 Summer Deaflympics.
 At the age of 17, he signed his first contract with a regular professional team, KD Slovan of Ljubljana.
 During his teenage years, he grew 20 cm (8 inches) in an 18-month period, leading to knee problems that sidelined him for several months early in his pro career.